zephyrproject-rtos/zephyr/doc/kernel/common/common_contexts.rst

    The custom data value is not available to ISRs, which operate in the shared kernel interrupt handling context.

+The kernel allows a task or fiber to delay its processing for a specified time period by performing a busy wait.
+This allows the delay to occur without requiring the kernel to perform the context switching that occurs with its more typical timer and timeout services.

 Purpose
 *******

 Use the kernel execution context services when writing code that needs to operate differently when executed by different contexts.

+Use the busy wait service when the required delay is too short to warrant context switching to another task or fiber, or when performing a delay as part of the nanokernel's background task (which is not allowed to volutarily relinquish the CPU).

 Usage